Skip to main content

 Technical Analysis

-CVE-2026-1463 is a Local File Inclusion vulnerability identified in the NextGEN Gallery plugin for WordPress, specifically affecting all versions up to and including 4.0.3.
-The vulnerability arises from improper control of the filename used in the PHP include/require statement, classified under CWE-98.
-The flaw is triggered via the 'template' parameter in gallery shortcodes, which does not properly validate or sanitize input.
-Authenticated attackers with Author-level access or higher can exploit this to include arbitrary PHP files from the server.
-If an attacker can upload PHP files (e.g., via other plugin vulnerabilities or upload features), they can execute arbitrary code remotely, leading to full server compromise.
-The vulnerability does not require user interaction beyond authentication and has a low attack complexity.
-The CVSS 3.1 score is 8.8 (high), reflecting the network attack vector, low complexity, privileges required, no user interaction, and high impact on confidentiality, integrity, and availability.
-No official patches have been linked yet, and no known exploits are reported in the wild, but the risk is substantial given the plugin's widespread use in WordPress sites.
+CVE-2026-1463 is a Local File Inclusion vulnerability (CWE-98) in the NextGEN Gallery WordPress plugin (versions up to 4.0.3).
+It arises from improper control of the filename used in include/require statements via the 'template' parameter in gallery shortcodes.
+Authenticated attackers with Author-level privileges or higher can exploit this to include arbitrary PHP files on the server, leading to remote code execution.
+The vulnerability has a CVSS 3.1 score of 8.8 (AV:N/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H), indicating network attack vector, low attack complexity, and high impact on confidentiality, integrity, and availability.

 Potential Impact